 Nevertheless, don’t overestimate natural remedies such as apple cider vinegar.
 Although drinking apple cider vinegar improves your health in the long term, it cannot cure diseases in seconds.

 Nevertheless, I think the trick of drinking apple cider vinegar before a meal and thus reducing blood sugar and insulin reactions substantially is ingenious.
-Therefore, apple cider vinegar is a must, especially for low-carb dieters.
+Therefore, apple cider vinegar is a must, especially for keto dieters.

 By the way, a glass of red wine with a meal can also have a similar effect.